Džemaludin Čaušević: Education

-Čaušević was sent to Istanbul at seventeen to receive a higher education in Islamic studies.
+Čaušević was sent to Constantinople at seventeen to receive a higher education in Islamic studies.
 While in the Ottoman capital, he finished his education in Islamic Studies with high marks and subsequently enrolled in the empire’s law school, the Mekteb-i Hukuk.
 He was first exposed to the ongoing modernization that had been instituted in the empire over the last several decades.

 Sources indicate that during the summer months, a student at the 'Mekteb-i Hukuk', Čaušević would, upon invitation, travel back to Bosnia to speak at various venues.
 It was already apparent from his lectures at this time that he was receptive to notions of both religious and societal reform.
 Moreover, he spent some time in Cairo, where he intermittently attended the lectures of the famous Arab reformer Muhammad Abduh.
 These lectures appear to have had a considerable impact on Čaušević since he refers to Abduh in his later writings as Ustaz-i muhterem, “Respected Teacher.”
-Upon graduating from the Mekteb-i Hukuk, in 1901, Čaušević departed from Istanbul and returned to Bosnia.
+Upon graduating from the Mekteb-i Hukuk, in 1901, Čaušević departed from Constantinople and returned to Bosnia.